CrazyCloudCraft/wikitest/Placeholders.md

 This is a list of all available placeholders.
-A download-command for the extenion can be found at the area of the placeholder.
+A download-command for the extension can be found at the area of the placeholder.
 If the command itself isn't there and `NO DOWNLOAD COMMAND` instead is shown, then it means, that the plugin actually has the placeholders hard-coded into them and doesn't require a manual download of any expansion.

 > ## Notes (Please read)